 There are two types of iron, haem and non-haem.
 Haem iron makes up 40% of animal proteins such as meat, chicken and fish whilst non-haem makes up the remaining 60%.
-Plant foods are predominantly non-haem iron based and lack popularity as haem iron is known to be efficiently absorbed compared to it’s less popular non-haem partner.
+Plant foods are predominantly non-haem iron-based and lack popularity as haem iron is known to be efficiently absorbed compared to the less popular non-haem partner.

 The good news.
 With a few clever tweaks in your child’s diet, you can boost its absorption without fearing poor iron levels.

 There are also similar rates of iron deficiency problems across individuals regardless of whether they follow a vegan, vegetarian or meat lover lifestyle.

 This invokes memories in me.
 I used to hate spinach as a child and yet dark green leafy vegetables are abdundant in iron.
 I also happen to love spinach now and thrown into a dish with chicken or meat you not only have a source of iron but also vitamins and fibre.

 Did you know that the presence of haem iron enhances the absorption of non-haem iron in plant foods?